yusuketsuda/BeMAp/README.md

 * -identity

-# Database in BeMAp
+# Databases in BeMAp
 BeMAp uses databases for the antimicrobial resistance genes and Inc grouping.
 * ResFinder (Final update)
 * PlasmidFinder (Final update)

 # Note
 * Displaying the dendric tree may depend on your setting.
-Please adjust dendric tree to the cells.
+Please adjust dendric tree to the cells in the spreadsheet.

 # Future Plan
 BeMAp will offer options below in the future.